aserebryakov/filestyle/README.md

 Current functionality:

-1. If `expandtab` option is used, then all '\t' characters are highlighted, otherwise spaces in begining of the line are highlighted
+1. If `expandtab` option is used, then all '\t' characters are highlighted (RED), otherwise spaces in begining of the line are highlighted (YELLOW)
-2. Trailing spaces are highlighted
+2. Trailing spaces are highlighted (CYAN)
-3. Line parts, that are longer than vaule of |textwidth| (if it was set) are highlighed
+3. Line parts, that are longer than vaule of |textwidth| (if it was set) are highlighed (INVERT)

 Commands: